 Joining the group gives you the chance to find other students like you:

-• Find friends who share your interests
+• Find true friends who share your interests.

-• Meet people who are starting the same course
+• Meet people who are starting the same course.

-• Discover housemates in the same accommodation
+• Discover housemates in the same accommodation.

-• Find students who come from the same area as you
+• Find students who come from the same area as you.

 I live off campus during term time and the posts keep me connected and well informed.
 It was a great way to link with others on the same course before I started.